appfolio/sish/README.md

       --append-user-to-subdomain                    Append the SSH user to the subdomain.
 This is useful in multitenant environments
       --append-user-to-subdomain-separator string   The token to use for separating username and subdomain selection in a virtualhost (default "-")
-      --authentication                              Require authentication for the SSH service -k, --authentication-keys-directory string        Directory where public keys for public key authentication are stored. sish will watch this directory and automatically load new keys and remove keys from the authentication list (default "deploy/pubkeys/")
-      --banned-aliases string                       A comma separated list of banned aliases that users are unable to bind -o, --banned-countries string                     A comma separated list of banned countries.
+      --authentication                              Require authentication for the SSH service --banned-aliases string                       A comma separated list of banned aliases that users are unable to bind -o, --banned-countries string                     A comma separated list of banned countries.
 Applies to HTTP, TCP, and SSH connections
   -x, --banned-ips string                           A comma separated list of banned ips that are unable to access the service.
 Applies to HTTP, TCP, and SSH connections